This is a major upgrade…

-Meals change all the time, seats come and go – but new state of the art planes with industry leading seats – that’s something special.
-Delta are very proud of their Airbus A350 deliveries, and they should be.
-The planes are amongst the best for combating jet lag and Delta became the first US airline to offer a fully private business class seat, with a door you can close.
-Naturally – you want to use points or a great deal to give Delta’s A350 a spin.
-Here’s where you can find it flying – and where it’s going next.
+Meals change all the time, seats come and go – but new state of the art planes and futuristic, industry leading seats – that’s something special.
+Delta are very proud of their Airbus A350 deliveries and brand new private business class suites, and they should be.
+The offerings are amongst the best in the skies, and Delta has became the first US airline to offer a fully private business class seat, with a door you can close.
+Naturally – you want to use points or a great deal to give Delta’s A350 or new Suites a spin, so here’s where you can find them flying – and where they’re going next.

 Tip: Search for your flight on Google Flights and confirm the aircraft again on the Delta website before booking.
 There’s always a chance of an aircraft swap and if you encounter one, don’t be afraid to argue you’d like to change to a flight featuring their new prized Airbus A350.

 Beginning March 31st, 2018 Delta will fly the Airbus A350 to Europe.
 The flight will operate numbers 132, 133 respectively, offering one of the best ways to fly between the US and Europe.